seeess/Defcon-Shoot-32-Badge/README.md

 Tip of the pin is tapered to make it easier to install The base of the pin has a increased thickness so the pin can be inserted to refusal and be sticking out the right amount on each side

+The only part that needs support is the wheel.
+I used a brim on the pin and the bolt so they were stuck to the plate a litte better.